Last Updated on October 5, 2020 by Satyendra

-In order to limit the amount of damage that could be caused were an attacker to gain access to an administrator account; it’s a good idea to setup multiple administrator accounts, with each account assigned to a specific role.
+In order to limit the amount of damage that could be caused was an attacker gains access to an administrator account; it’s a good idea to set up multiple administrator accounts, with each account assigned to a specific role.
 Access controls need to be regularly reviewed and adjusted accordingly.
-This can be done using native tools, such as the AWS Control Tower, AWS Access Advisor or Azure Advisor.
+This can be done using native tools, such as the AWS Control Tower, AWS Access Advisor, or Azure Advisor.
 Or if you prefer, you can use a dedicated privilege access management (PAM) solution.

 Either way, you will need a clear audit trail, which logs all access requests including the process by which the approval is granted.

 Encrypt All Data at Rest Using Customer-Controlled Keys